 Sancho’s reasoning for the move was simple; Dortmund guaranteed a fast track to first-team football – thus accelerating his development – something that has proven to be difficult for a number of City academy graduates down the years.

-Such was his incredible start he relegated Pulisic to a squad role before the US international signed that blockbuster deal with Chelsea.
-And since then Sancho has gone from strength to strength, recently hitting his first senior hat-trick at the weekend to bring up 20 goals and 20 assists for the season.
-An inspired signing.
+Such was his incredible start, he relegated Pulisic to a squad role before the US international signed that blockbuster deal with Chelsea.
+And since then Sancho has gone from strength to strength, smashing 17 goals and 16 assists in the Bundesliga since the start of the 2018/19 campaign, form that caught the eye of Man Utd.

 Sold: Pierre-Emerick Aubameyang to Arsenal (£56m)